 In 1985, the congregation sold their church building in Pontiac to Pathway Church of God and began holding services in the gymnasium of Pontiac Junior Academy.
 In 1991 the congregation laid the foundation of a sanctuary, combining the church and school buildings into one structure in Waterford.
 Providing much of the labor themselves, the congregation dedicated their new facility on September 28, 1991, Pastor Michael Nickless officiating.
 Since the school was a two teacher school at this time, four of the classrooms were converted to Sabbath School rooms in the renovation and building project.

-Here are our three church locations.
+These are our three church locations, over the years.

 Pastors have included: